 Character meets at Disney World are always popular, and they become even more popular when the character is in cute holiday attire.

-When it comes to winning the contest for the best park-wide decorating for the holidays, Hollywood Studios is one of the top contenders for first place.
+When it comes to winning the contest for the best park-wide decorating for the holidays, Hollywood Studios is usually one of the top contenders for first place.

 Drawing on the Old Hollywood vibe of the park, the decorations (aside from Toy Story Land) and seasonal music all have that fun 1950s feeling.

 To catch all the details, you’ll want to be sure to spend some time exploring the park both during the daytime as well as at night.
-And since Hollywood Studios often closes relatively early, there isn't a whole lot of time between sundown and park closing, so be sure to plan your evening activities to maximize the time you have.

 The crown jewel for the park is the stunning tree at Echo Lake.